Slack Shared Channels: The Ultimate Cheat Sheet 2020

 And it’s not just messages that are supported!
 GIFs, emojis, channels, DMs, and message edits/deletes are all supported.

-If this sounds like something you need, try Mio for free here.
+If this sounds like something you need, get your first three universal channels free here..